 Mr. Kaernerk: (interpretation): Thank you, Mr. Speaker.
 Yes, in my other constituency community, there is an elder who is still in government staff housing.
 Since the Housing Corporation can make a transfer like that very quickly, can that be done for my constituencies?
-In my constituencies, and considering the Nunavut 3000 program, there is nothing, or almost nothing for the Amittuq constituency.
-Can the Housing Corporation transfer that home to the local housing association in a rapid manner?
+In my constituencies, and considering the Nunavut 3000 program, there is nothing, or almost nothing for Amittuq.
+Can the housing corporation transfer that home to the local housing association in a rapid manner?
 Can this be done for the Amittuq riding?
 Thank you, Mr. Speaker.